 Disadvantages of a Crossbred Poodle

 - There is no guarantee that the parent´s best quality (like non-shedding and a “hypoallergenic” coat) is going to be passed on to all of the puppies.
 Some dogs will end up shedding a lot.

 - Crossbred dogs can be produced from parents without genetic testing, and puppies may end up with all of the health problems from the parents.
-(If both parents have hip dysplasia, the offspring usually will to, but there is no reason that crossbred puppy breeders cannot provide these tests; if you are buying a “designer” dog make sure that the parents have had their hips certified free of defects and their eyes certified by a veterinary ophthamologist.)
+(If both parents have hip dysplasia, the offspring usually will too, but there is no reason that crossbred puppy breeders cannot provide these tests; if you are buying a “designer” dog make sure that the parents have had their hips certified free of defects and their eyes certified by a veterinary ophthalmologist.)

 - Crossbred Poodles may be sold as “designer dogs” at a very high price.
 (If you want a crossbred dog though you can usually find what you are looking for at a shelter for only a fraction of what the original “designer” breeder is asking.)

 I think that the purebred Maltese is smart enough for me!

 Many of the new potential owners for Goldendoodles, Labradoodles, Shepadoodles, and other large Poodle crosses are worried about the looks of the Standard Poodle and want something a little more sturdy.
 This is understandable since most of us are used to seeing Poodles in the rather effeminate haircuts used in dog shows.
 Put aside your preconceptions for a moment and take a look at some of the photos on this page.